 There is an unspoken rule among bartenders to never engage in discussions about politics or religion from behind the bar.
 With each drink, patrons only become more staunchly set in their beliefs and more haranguing in tone.
 Heaven forbid a bartender debates a point and sees a measly tip vanish completely.

-The 2016 presidential primaries feel like an ill-fated evening in a dive bar.
+The 2016 presidential primaries felt like an ill-fated evening in a dive bar.
 We started with an odd assortment of characters: regulars ordering the usual, old-timers hollering from dusty corners, kids posturing to seem older, a rich businessman who promises to buy everyone a round, out-of-place newcomers, and lots of I’ll-have-what-he’s-having.
 After a few more rounds and a couple of kerfuffles, folks get fed up and call it a night, leaving the heavy hitters behind to keep the bartender company for one more round.

 Commissioned by Foreign Affairs Magazine.